decenomy/SAPP/doc/init.md

 Copy pivxd.init to /etc/init.d/pivxd.
 Test by running `service pivxd start`.

-Using this script, you can adjust the path and flags to the pivxd program by setting the PIVXD and FLAGS environment variables in the file /etc/sysconfig/pivxd.
+Using this script, you can adjust the path and flags to the pivxd program by setting the SAPPD and FLAGS environment variables in the file /etc/sysconfig/pivxd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS